What is Service at SAU?

 Service is a core value at St. Ambrose University, and students are presented many opportunities to grow and develop a life of service through various activities: local service projects, service trips over breaks to various locations, volunteering with a wide variety of community organizations, and many more.
 Forming a firm foundation of moral values within our students – so they may live out lives dedicated to service for others and for the world – is an integral part of the SAU experience.

-To learn more about service opportunities at St. Amborse University, contact Kaitlin Depuydt.
+To learn more about service opportunities at St. Ambrose University, contact the Campus Ministry Office.

 Definition of Service Learning